 A featured section where you can advertise your pizzeria and hot pizza topics.

-On Instagram, Pizza Lovers Society has a dedicated page where participants can post their best pizzas, pizza ideas, pizza motivations, and anything you can think of.
+On Instagram, Pizza Lovers Society has a dedicated page where participants can post their best pizzas, pizza ideas, pizza motivations, and anything they can think of.

 These include funny memes and pizza quotes, people enjoying cheesy pizza masterpieces, and many other items.
 The page has a Facebook link too.